 Establishing a System Hardening Baseline

-One of the most important steps in system hardening is to establish a baseline.
+One of the most critical steps in system hardening is establishing a baseline.
 This requires an initial assessment of system ‘hardness’ against an established best practice framework.

 With over 100 benchmarks available for a wide range of common business technologies, CIS benchmarks are the globally accepted standard for secure configuration.
 That makes them an ideal choice for system hardening.